DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

 title: LLMs for Everyone
 transcript:
 - line: This week, we'll talk about ways to put LLMs (large language models) into production.
-We have a special guest today, Meryam.
-Meryam is a “recovering” physicist (very interesting) and the co-founder of TitanML.
+We have a special guest today, Meryem.
+Meryem is a “recovering” physicist (very interesting) and the co-founder of TitanML.
 Titan ML is an LLP development platform that focuses on the deployability of LLM and allows businesses to build smaller and cheaper deployments of language models.
 Welcome to the show!